 First-gen and minority students are more likely to struggle with feelings of self-doubt and imposter syndrome that put them at risk of leaving school or transferring institutions.
 But connecting at-risk students with support is difficult—especially when students are unaware of the resources available to them.

 General education requirements can feel more like a laundry list of unrelated courses than a deliberate pathway towards academic and professional success.
-And the typical approach to general education creates classes that include two types of students with very different needs, SUU's president Scott Wyatt told the Chronicle of Higher Education in 2015.
+And the typical approach to general education creates classes that include two types of students with very different needs, SUU’s president Scott Wyatt told Inside Higher Ed in 2015.
 Students majoring in the topic and students who are just checking off a requirement end up in the same course, with the end result that neither is served particularly well.

-So SUU launched a "supercourse" taught by eight professors from various departments that fulfilled all of a students' gen ed requirements in one year.
+So SUU launched a “supercourse” taught by eight professors from various departments that fulfilled all of a students’ gen ed requirements in one year.
 The program, Jumpstart GE, mirrors the way different disciplines work together in the real world.
-The class meets three hours a day, five days a week and covers 13 courses' worth of information organized into six-week units (Field, Chronicle of Higher Education, 6/6).
+The class meets three hours a day, five days a week and covers 13 courses’ worth of information organized into six-week units.

 Sources: National Student Clearinghouse report, 7/10/19; ConnectEd video, accessed 6/18/18; Field, Chronicle of Higher Education, 6/6/18; Koppenheffer, EAB blogs, 10/6/17; National Student Clearinghouse report, 6/12/17; Fain, Inside Higher Ed, 11/6/15